ac524/anthonyteaches/guides/Git-Workflow.md

 - `feature` - A task that adds to the project
 - `patch` - A task that updates existing code in the project
-- `mockup` - A task aimed at design or experimention instead of direct integration
+- `mockup` - A task aimed at design or experimention instead of direct integration.
+A `mockup` branch wont directly merge into `main`, but may be converted into a `feature` or `patch` later on to indicate it's project ready.
 - `docs` - A task to work on markdown guides and content

 ## Open or Review Draft PR